ChenXiao61/Img_augmentor/README.md

 ### Cropping

-Cropping is can also be handled in a manner more suitable for machine learning:
+Cropping can also be handled in a manner more suitable for machine learning image augmentation:

 | Original image                                                                                    | Random crops + resize operation                                                                          |
 |---------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------|